nicochatzi/jupyter-armv7/README.md

 ## TL;DR

-Check out [example/lab/example.html](example/lab/example.html) to see a Jupyter Notebook that was generated using C++ code compiled for armv7 (raspberry pi 3)... but on my x86_64 machine!
+Check out [example/lab/example.zip](example/lab/example.zip) to see a Jupyter Notebook that was generated using C++ code compiled for armv7 (raspberry pi 3)... but on my x86_64 machine!
+The files in the zip are quite large so the .ipynb and .html are zipped.
 Since the HTML is not hosted, just download and view it in a browser.

 ## Description